-SACRAMENTO, Calif. — As Pacific Gas and Electric Company (PG&E) rolled out its Public Safety Power Shutoffs (PSPS) in 34 counties in California, the United States Department of Agriculture (USDA) published a guide on how residents can keep their food safe while the power is out.
+SACRAMENTO, Calif. — As Pacific Gas and Electric Company (PG&E) continues to roll out Public Safety Power Shutoffs (PSPS), the United States Department of Agriculture (USDA) published a guide on how residents can keep their food safe while the power is out.

 According to its guide, the USDA said meat, poultry, fish, and eggs need to be kept either at or below 40 degrees.
 Frozen foods should be at or below zero degrees.